bxjthu/CompLing/slides/3/source.md

  ]

 ???

+Eliza Doolittle is a fictional character from London who appears in the play Pygmalion (George Bernard Shaw, 1912) and the musical version of that play, My Fair Lady.

 Pygmalion |pɪɡˈmeɪlɪən| is a play by George Bernard Shaw, named after a Greek mythological figure.

 In ancient Greek mythology, Pygmalion fell in love with one of his sculptures, which then came to life.